-sentence full of exceptions and weasel words.
+contradictions and weasel words and long meandering discussions spanning multiple bullet points.
+These are hard to read and while well intentioned, this behavior can create redundant and confusing tangles of Purple Prose and Non Sequitur.
+But to many, it would be rude to do anything to actually fix the problem, since it would require deleting so much that others have written with the best of intentions.
 The Hedge Trimmer has no such hangups.
 The Hedge Trimmer is a merciless subspecies of Lumper more interested in maintaining articles than starting them.
 To these tropers, a trope article or works page is like a garden.
 A garden in need of trimming.
 Walls of Text are overgrown shrubs to prune into topiary.
 Thread Mode is an unpleasant vine that infests example sections.
 Natter is a parasitic moss that grows on other statements, and bits of (perceived) Fancruft are stinkweeds that kill bees and eat birds.
 Word Cruft is Alien Kudzu.
 The Hedge Trimmer seeks and destroys all of them.
 A full blown Signal To Noise Trainwreck may induce Tranquil Fury.
 Tolerable levels of cruft vary depending on the individual hedge trimmer, and can be influenced by how amusing the rambling is or how long a clear explanation needs to be.
 In extreme cases, Too Long; Didn't Read is used unironically, and even for the most tolerant shear-wielders some articles are thought not to dignify the use of the scrollbar.
 Additionally, Discussion pages tend to be glossed over like Martian instruction manuals.note While they can tear through articles like a chainsaw-wielding psycho through a group of camp councilors, most Hedge Trimmers do have the best of intentions.
 Whatever the standards of the appropriate format, they will cut and mutilate their targets to fit.
 Ultimately the Hedge Trimmer's goal is leaving a page they edit in a clearer and more pleasant to read state.
 The wise Hedge Trimmer will quickly learn that a very good grasp of grammar, and attention to when nuance and detail are important, can help avoid Edit Wars.